 There are times when a person may be unable to escape financial problems after a bankruptcy.
 For example, they may suffer a serious injury, lose their job, or fall into debt again due to some other catastrophic financial problem after their previous discharge.
 If this is the case, the struggling party may wish to consider filing bankruptcy anew after their initial bankruptcy is finished.
 However, there are legal limitations on the timing of such an action.

 If you are contemplating a second or subsequent bankruptcy filing, we can help you to determine whether you are eligible to file again.
-To discuss your circumstances with a sympathetic and experienced attorney, contact the Birmingham bankruptcy lawyers of Greenway Bankruptcy Law, LLC., by calling (205) 324-4000.
+To discuss your circumstances with a sympathetic and experienced attorney, contact the Birmingham bankruptcy lawyers of [firm-name], by calling [phone-number].

 In order to prevent abuse of the bankruptcy system, there are wait times imposed that bar an individual from entering a swift-moving cycle of accruing and discharging debts.
 The following are some basic guidelines regarding these restrictions: